-The Deputy Head monitors the behaviour log on a daily basis and monitors both rewards and sanctions to ensure that they are consistently awarded by all staff.
+The Deputy Head monitors the behaviour log daily and monitors both rewards and sanctions to ensure that they are consistently awarded by all staff.
 Training is provided, often from the Deputy Head but external agencies have been used and will continue to be.
-The Deputy Head generates numerous charts and graphs to ensure that there is consistency in the these main areas:
+The Deputy Head generates numerous charts and graphs to ensure that there is consistency in these main areas:

-- 1. Gender

-- 2. Age
+- 1. Sex - 2.
+Age

-- 3. Race.
+3. Race.